Pickleball Gear

 • You're a beginner at pickleball:

-the Erne is probably overkill for a brand new player.
+the Erne is probably overkill for a brand new player, so try the Lobster or Furlihong instead.

 • You want a more compact machine:

-the Erne isn't the most portable machine, so check out the Titan ACE instead.
+the Erne isn't the most portable machine, so check out the Slinger Slam Pack or Titan ONE.

 Victory Sports Technologies